atg-abhishek/MusicSystem/README.md

 my mind is made up

-Just fixed my problem with the system where it kept asking me to enter my username and password again and again - thanks to SO for the solution
+Just fixed my problem with the system where it kept asking me to enter my username and password again and again - thanks to Stack Overflow for the solution